 Rogač is the main port on the island Šolta and it is actually the combination of three smaller bays: Kasjun, Banja, and Rogač.
 Thanks to its beautiful nature, beaches, position, and excellent transport connections, Rogač has become a destination in itself.

 After morning coffee and the rush during ferry peak hours, you can visit the farmers’ market in Grohote which is located only two kilometers from Rogač.
 It is an ideal choice if you wish to explore the entire island and be surrounded by exquisite beaches with crystal clear sea, nature, peace, and quiet.

 Furthermore, from Marina in Rogač you can start your sailing vacation in Croatia, by hiring a charter vessel, sailboat, or catamaran.

 Maslinica Bay is in the west of the island of Solta, hidden by islets that give it a special charm.
 The westernmost is the largest island, Stipanska, where the remains of a Benedictine monastery and an early Christian basilica from the 5th century can still be seen today.

 Traditionally an old fishing village, Maslinica is also known for the Martinis Marchi castle on the south side of the bay, built by the Alberti family in 1708.
 The castle has been renovated as a modern hotel with a luxury marina and a mooring for 40 boats.

-Around this baroque castle the fishing village with a picturesque stone houses was built.
-The inhabitants were mainly engaged in fishing and agriculture, while nowadays they are turning more and more towards hospitality.
+Around this baroque castle, a fishing village with picturesque stone houses was built.
+The inhabitants were mainly engaged in fishing and agriculture, but nowadays they are turning more and more toward hospitality.

 For kayakers interesting is a ride around seven islands in front of Maslinica or to nearby beautiful bays, and for bikers or joggers there are hills around the olive groves, with both mild and steep slopes, or riding the paved roads to the old villages in the interior of the island.